Careers in Artificial Intelligence – Introduction

 - Military Activities: this may be the area in which most funds have been spent.
 It is also not easy to learn about the details.

-- Marketing: AI is being used to develop more targeted, relevant, and timely marketing programmes to increase customer attrition rates.
+- Marketing: AI is being used to develop more targeted, relevant, and timely marketing programs to increase customer attrition rates.

 Some of these vertical positions may require security clearance prior to hiring depending on the sensitivity of information employees may be expected to handle.
 Examples of specific jobs held by AI professionals include: